pmm09c/ntire-dehazing/README.md

 All train configs can be found in configs/train and modified as needed.
 Config json files are available for training a separate airlight model, a separate transmission map model, a DualFastNet model,a FastNet model, or a FastNet50 model.
 Each config is available for both the 2019 NITRE Image Dehazing dataset or the He, Zhang dataset.

 ##### Loss Functions
 Our JSON configuration files natively support the following loss functions: L1 Loss, MSE Loss, BCE Loss, Huber Loss, SSIM Loss, MSSSIM Loss, and Content Loss.
+Content Loss is computed as described in[Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/abs/1603.08155).
 Multiple losses can be used with weightings specified in the JSON configuration files.
-For example to use 10*MSE and 1*SSIM, you can specify the following in the config:
+For example to use 10xMSE and 1xSSIM, you can specify the following in the config:
 ```bash
 "loss_image": ["MSE","SSIM"],
 "loss_image_w": [10.0,1.0],